 About this Artist

-In the fall of 2016, Little, Brown published Sing for Your Life by The New York Times journalist Daniel Bergner.
+In the fall of 2016, Little, Brown published Sing For Your Life, by The New York Times journalist Daniel Bergner.
 The book tells the story of Green’s personal and artistic journey: from a trailer park in southeastern Virginia and from time spent in Virginia’s juvenile facility of last resort to the Met stage.
 The New York Times Book Review called the book “one of the most inspiring stories I’ve come across in a long time,” and the Washington Post called it a “vital, compelling, and highly recommended book.”
-Sing for Your Life has been honored with a number of recognitions including The New York Times bestseller and editor’s choice, a Washington Post Notable Book, and a Publishers Weekly Book of the Year.
+Among other recognitions, Sing For Your Life was a New York Times Best Seller and New York Times Book Review Editor’s Choice, a Washington Post Notable Book, and a Publishers Weekly Book of the Year.